imcsq/ASE22-MPPrioritize/README.md

-# **Artifact for the Paper "Boosting the Revealing of Detected Violations in Deep Learning Testing: A Diversity-Guide Method"**
+# **Artifact for the Paper "Boosting the Revealing of Detected Violations in Deep Learning Testing: A Diversity-Guided Method"**

-This is the artifact for the *ASE 2022 Research Track* paper "*Boosting the Revealing of Detected Violations in Deep Learning Testing: A Diversity-Guide Method*".
+This is the artifact for the *ASE 2022 Research Track* paper "*Boosting the Revealing of Detected Violations in Deep Learning Testing: A Diversity-Guided Method*".

 It contains: